RobbieLD/patterns/README.md

 For example imagine a workshop full of bikes.
 We have two visitor robots which go to each bike.
 One paints it a new colour and the other pumps up the tires;

+## Lock

+The lock pattern is a means to make sure that a particular recource can only be updated by a single thread thread at one time.

+Consider a bunch of bike shops all selling bikes from the same warehouse.
+If the requests to sell bikes from each of the shops arrive at the bike warehouse concurrently we need these to be enforce a lock so that only one request at a time can be handled or it's possible that when there is only one bike left two bike shops might try to sell it at the same time.